 This portion of the study area is almost 1km when measured from north to south (Figure 1.1).
-It is irregular shaped, with the western boundary being influenced by neighboring roads and both residential and commercial land uses.
+It is irregular shaped, with the western boundary being influenced by neighbouring roads and both residential and commercial land uses.
 A small watercourse, Ray's Creek, enters the site in the northeast and exits the property under Lakefield Road to the west.
+There is a small valley system associated with this feature.
 The lowest elevations in this portion of the property are found along Ray's Creek, while the highest are located at the south end of the site.
 The majority of this portion of the study is relatively flat and is covered in trees and shrubs.